Marauders (comics): Fictional team biography

-2000–2019

 X-Men #200 (2007) featured the original Marauders team with several new members, including Omega Sentinel (possessed by Malice), Lady Mastermind, Sunfire, Gambit, and Mystique.
-The team worked alongside members of the Acolytes team.
-Following Sinister's apparent death during the crossover "Messiah Complex", many dormant Marauder clones awakened and fought the new X-Force team in X-Force (vol. 3) #9.
+The team worked alongside members of the Acolytes.
+Following Sinister's apparent death during the crossover "X-Men: Messiah Complex", many dormant Marauder clones awakened and fought the new X-Force team in X-Force (vol. 3) #9.
 The one-shot X-Men Origins: Gambit (2009) includes flashbacks to Gambit's recruitment of the Marauders – the comic's writer Mike Carey highlighted that artist David Yardin "depicts the first meeting of the Marauders, the first time they're all together in one room, and you get a sense of how powerful and overbearing these personalities are and the tensions between them".

 In Astonishing X-Men (vol. 3) #48, a new version of the Marauders appeared whose members included: Arclight, Blockbuster, Harpoon, Prism, Vanisher, and Chimera (serving as the new leader).
 Mister Sinister later formed another incarnation of the Marauders team consisting of Aries, Azimuth, Chimera, and Coda.
-Several of the original Marauders (or at least their clones) were later confronted and killed by Chamber in The Uncanny X-Men (vol. 2) #18 (2019).
+Several of the original Marauders (or at least their clones) were killed by Chamber in The Uncanny X-Men (vol. 2) #18 (2019).